-But crafting the perfect nap takes more than simply falling asleep.
-Bender’s tips for building a better nap:
+But learning how to take a nap takes more than simply falling asleep.
+Bender’s tips for perfecting the art of napping:

-Bender says naps should be scheduled in the day, just like workouts.
+Bender said naps should be scheduled in the day, just like workouts.
 This allows the athlete to set aside a block of time that is proper in both timing and duration:

-“We recommend 20-minute naps on important training and competition days, and a 90-minute nap on days off or recovery from a long or hard workout,” says Bender.
+“We recommend 20-minute naps on important training and competition days, and a 90-minute nap on days off or recovery from a long or hard workout,” Bender said.
 Shorter naps keep an athlete from waking up feeling groggy, which can hinder performance, while 90-minute naps tap into the body’s restorative property.

 Timing is Everything

-The optimal time for a nap is between the hours of 1 and 4 p.m., says Bender.
-This coincides with our natural circadian dip in alertness in the afternoon, but it also isn’t too close to bedtime—a too-late nap may interfere with the ability to fall asleep.
+The optimal time for a nap is between the hours of 1 p.m. and 4 p.m., Bender said.
+This coincides with our natural circadian dip in alertness in the afternoon, but it also isn’t too close to bedtime—as a nap too late in the day may interfere with the ability to fall asleep.

 As far as timing of the nap in relation to the workout, it depends on what you want out of the nap: Is it to benefit the quality of the workout or to recover from the workout?
-If so, aim for a short nap of 20 min about an hour before the workout is best.
+If it’s the former, aim for a short nap of 20 minutes about an hour before the workout.
 If your goal is to recover from the workout, a longer nap of 45-90 minutes will be best.